 The End Result: Errors Everywhere Every Day

 These slip-ups range from spelling errors to incorrect word usage.
-Most of these mistakes are on simple words and concepts that should have been learned back in grade school (or perhaps you call it grammar school or elementary school--depending on your age and region).
+Most of these mistakes are on simple words and concepts that should have been learned back in elementary school.

 Such errors disrupt my train of thought and are very distracting.
-I wonder: do newspaper and book publishers no longer employ proof readers?
+I wonder: do newspaper and book publishers no longer employ proofreaders?
 It does not seem so.
-The other half of the coin, I fear, is the 'dumbing-down' of our educational system.
+The other half of the coin, I fear, is that 'dumbing-down' of our educational system.
 As the economy spirals downward, it seems the first victims from which funds are taken are our schools.
 I cannot imagine a more counter-productive action, nor a worse place for cutting corners.

 To be sure, English is a devilishly maddening language to learn, with so many of its words borrowed from other languages, and Anglicized for our use.
 There is the further problem of many words which sound alike, but have very different meanings.
 In spoken language, the problem is not noticed, for the context of the sentence provides the correct and intended meaning.